E-bike through pre-pyrenean history and culture

 Having Aragon’s Cultural Heritage title, the construction has been transformed into an outstanding rural hospice.
 Two fully equipped apartments with 3 and 2 dormitories each, plus 2 double ensuite rooms placed in the main tower, have been named after the products they used to produce and store, Bread, Wine, Honey and the Dovecote.

 It is definitely a magical and charming enclosure in the middle of the peaceful quietness of the Pre-Pyrenean countryside.

-Transfer from/to Zaragoza airport and Zaragoza Delicias Train Station with minibus and dedicated driver is included on the tour price.
+Transfer from/to Zaragoza airport and Zaragoza Delicias Train Station with minibus and dedicated driver under request.